 Born #OTD April 8, 1892, America's sweetheart, Hollywood legend, and lover of trees, Mary Pickford born Gladys Marie Smith.

-Trivia/Folklore says that Mary Pickford used to eat Flowers - specifically roses.
+Trivia/Folklore says that Mary Pickford used to eat Flowers - especially roses.
 Thought that they'd make her beautiful and they did,

 Katie Melua sang a song called Mary Pickford which starts out,

 Thinking they'd make her Beautiful,

 and they did-

 Apparently Pickford did indeed use to eat roses to make herself look more beautiful.

 Mary Pickford reveals in her autobiography, Sunshine and Shadow, that as a young girl living in Toronto she would buy a single rose and eat the petals, believing the beauty, color, and perfume would somehow get inside her.